 The turn toward Radersburg Pass from Dry Creek Road

 Just follow this road for another 1.6 miles to Radersburg Pass.
 The signage will be to your right as you enter the hilltop meadow area.
-The old, orignial Radersburg Pass Road is not closed to motorized due to an old road callapse but you can go to the top where the signage is.
+The old, original Radersburg Pass Road is not closed to motorized due to an old road collapse but you can go to the top where the signage is.

-Once you have your required photos with the Radersburg Pass sign, go back to the road you just came from and turn right (souith westerly) onto Trail 154, heading toward Lupien Spring. this is another section where is it really hard to get lost.
+Once you have your required photos with the Radersburg Pass sign, go back to the road you just came from and turn right (south westerly) onto Trail 154, heading toward Lupine Spring. this is another section where is it really hard to get lost.
 Just follow the road.